 The Kumanica Monastery with the St. Archangel Michael Church dates back to the 14th century and it remained the renowned sanctuary throughout time.
 This is where the Kumanica Gospel was kept, the inscription dating back to the 16th century.
 Believers say that the Monastery has healing powers.

-One doesn’t have to be an Orthodox Christian or to practice any religion for that matter, to be able to deeply respect these 13th and 14th century monasteries.
-The sole idea that these walls stood here for such an amount of time, being worshiped throughout centuries, has to leave a visitor in awe.
+One doesn’t have to be an Orthodox Christian or to practice any religion for that matter, to be able to deeply respect these 13th and 14th-century monasteries.
+The sole idea that these walls stood here for such an amount of time, being worshiped throughout centuries, has to leave a visitor in awe and make him put this on a things-to-do in Prijepolje Serbia list.
 It’s even more interesting that in order to get to Kumanica, you have to cross the border with Montenegro and after another 10 minutes or so, crossing over the bridge on your left, you will find yourself on Serbian soil once again.

 I washed my face and drank some of that allegedly miraculous water, as one should do when visiting the Monastery, and took few traditional cookies made by nuns for guests to be welcomed with.
 There were steep rocks above our heads and a fast river below.